hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 * Fire up terminal CTRL+ALT+T

-We are going to make the root account active because if we don't do that it will give us a lot of error during compilation.
+We are going to make the root account active because if we don't do that it will give us a lot of errors during compilation.

 Paste in the following lines in terminal